leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 }
 ```

-I can probably create another function for the third level, but for now it looks great with one less level of nesting.
+I can create another function for the third level, but for now it looks great with one less level of nesting.
+All I'm trying to accomplish with this technique is to remove 1-2 levels of nesting with the highest complexity.

 ### Use Break Blocks (Rare)